rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

 ii. click on the application and and then click the "Sync" button ,and wait for the application to deploy to the cluster

-iii. try to find the URL for the application and access it from your broswer.
+iii. try to find the URL for the application and access it from your broswer.(some times due to UI issue in ArgoCD the Route will dissapear, so go to the Openshift Console ,Developer, Topology and click the Arrow near the Application.)

 - go to the route box in the application diagram in the argocd UI.
 - Click on it and look at the Live menifast